AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay225.rst

 versions of Anjay 2.x, the old CoAP component of ``avs_commons`` remained in the repository in the 4.0 branch of ``avs_commons``.

-This has been removed in version 4.1 that Anjay 2.3 uses.
+This has been removed in ``avs_commons`` 4.1 and Anjay 2.3.
 If your code used the raw CoAP APIs of that component, you will need to migrate to either the new ``avs_coap`` library or an entirely different CoAP implementation.

 .. note::